sphinx-doc/sphinx/doc/usage/installation.rst

 Docker
 ------

 Docker images for Sphinx are published on the `Docker Hub`_.
-There are two kind of images:
+There are two kinds of images:

 - `sphinxdoc/sphinx`_